cipriancus/AnonymousChord/README.md

 P2P network based on the Chord protocol.

-Mail goal is the hiding of the users identity by creating random walks in the network.
+Main goal is the hiding of the users identity by creating random walks in the network.

 The overlay use-case is a job search engine for users that want to change jobs securely.